-Tapestry of Grace: Designed for Large Families
+Tapestry of Grace Was Designed for Large Families

 The general idea behind Tapestry is that it’s a classical unit study designed for a large family.
-There are 4 levels to cover all the school age children in the house.
+There are 4 levels to cover all the school-age children in the house.

 - Lower grammar is designed for non-readers, K-2 or 3rd grades.

 - Upper grammar is for elementary kids who read well, 3rd – 5 or 6th grades.